alexandradinca2908/Text_File_Indexing/README.md

     ANY OTHER COMMAND WILL NOT HAVE AN EFFECT!

 ##  Description
     Main class contains the executable bit, where a while loop runs until it is told to stop.
 Valid commands are: index, query, exit.

     Index command requires tokenization, which can be found in FileCheck class.
     Tokenization works with the help of a StreamTokenizer, from which only words are selected.
     Tokenizing a file means extracting all words as tokens individually, while tokenizing a directory means recursively traversing it and tokenizing all its contents.

     Lastly, we have the global "database" of the app, which is a HashMap containing all indexes;
     it is found in Index class

+### Note1: required classes are found in src and src/helpers
-### Note: this app is primitive; from an OOP perspective, it should rely more on encapsulation
+### Note2: this app is primitive; from an OOP perspective, it should rely more on encapsulation